tyshan/meveotest/README.md

 <li>
 <p>Open the project from eclipse and run the test, ejb3 stateless test is ok</p>
 </li>
-<p>Attention: install jdk8, I found issues in jdk7 like OutofPerm</p>
+<p>Attention: install jdk8, I found issues in jdk7 like OutofPerm Exception, but forward to JDK8, it is solved</p>
 </ul>